 Philip Kingsley

-How is the Gen-Z Consumer Transforming the Beauty Market?
+How is Gen-Z Consumer Behaviour Transforming the Beauty Market

-Gen-Zers are famed for their open-mindedness, passion for ethical, sustainable practices and obsession with social media, more so than any generation preceding them.
-Currently at 26% of the world population, growing to one third by 2030, Gen-Z has significant power to influence the way brands launch, market and distribute their beauty products.
+Gen-Z are characterised by open-mindedness, passion for ethical, sustainable practices and obsession with social media, more so than any generation preceding them.
+Currently at 26% of the world population, growing to one third by 2030, Gen-Z consumer behaviour has significant power to influence the way brands launch, market and distribute their beauty products.

 Can the big established beauty players keep up with what Gen-Zers want or are they paving the way for smaller, indie competition to take over?
-In this article, written by a genuine Gen-Z consumer and drawing on research from The State of Fashion: Beauty report, we explore the different ways Gen-Zers are influencing how beauty brands operate and why it’s important to keep up with their dynamic, ever-changing desires.
+In this article, written by a genuine Gen-Z consumer and drawing on research from The State of Fashion: Beauty report, we dig into Gen-Z shopping statistics and explore the different ways Gen-Zers are influencing how beauty brands operate and why it’s important to keep up with their dynamic, ever-changing desires.

 It’s no surprise that Gen-Z consumers are leading the front on sustainability and aligning themselves with inclusive, ethical and socially responsible brands.
 More recently, the impact of the cosmetics and beauty industry on the environment has been well reported, with beauty packaging being one of the worst plastic polluters, amounting to 120 billion units each year.
 For beauty brands to really land with Gen-Z consumers, they need to prove that they care about their environmental impact and that sustainability is embedded in their strategy and values.
 According to The State of Beauty Report by The Business of Fashion, 46% of Gen-Z consumers are willing to pay a premium for sustainable products, further proving that the sustainability of a brand is an increasingly important purchasing factor.
 Being a sustainable brand doesn’t necessarily just mean having recyclable packaging.
 Brands should take into account the whole supply chain – and partnering with a sustainable 3PL is one step they can take to prove their commitment to the environment.